Is First Week required?

 - Dress is casual.
 Late summer weather can be unpredictable.
 Plan for warm weather but bring a light jacket or sweater.

-- Allow plenty of time if you’re driving to campus as there will be extra traffic in the neighborhood that week.: The University of Minnesota is nearby, the Minnesota State Fair starts Aug 22 and ends Sep 2; and road construction is a mystery that unfolds with little advance notice.
+- Allow plenty of time if you’re driving to campus as there will be extra traffic in the neighborhood that week.: The University of Minnesota is nearby, the Minnesota State Fair is at the same time; and road construction is a mystery that unfolds with little advance notice.

 - Buildings are smoke free.

 - Park in any of the parking lots on campus.
 There is no cost and every lot has designated handicapped accessible parking spaces close to the building.
-If you park on the street do so ONLY on the side of the street on which a seminary campus building is located.
-The residential side of the streets are posted with "no parking without a permit" and you do not want to risk being ticketed or towed.
+Avoid parking on the street as many of the streets are posted with "no parking without a permit" for residents of the houses nearby.
+Luther Seminary's parking pass does not cover street parking and you do not want to risk being ticketed or towed.